 Company’s undertaking telephone or email prospecting often use CRM to collect and sort information.
 However, this is not always appropriate, and especially as prospecting activities grow.

 For salespeople using an Excel prospecting table, it is essential to know all about the software’s advanced options and features.
 This makes it easier and faster to search and sort data.
+There are also various sales pipeline templates available for Google Sheets and other platforms, which help manage sales pipelines efficiently and streamline the tracking of prospects.

 Free Excel prospecting table